tl;dr: Life is thought. We see only what we think.

 The second way sees the world as the mirror of our soul.
 In that vision all things we perceive and experience are a learning tool to become acquainted with the source of our suffering: the loveless thoughts of guilt, sinfulness and fear we unconsciously harbor in our mind but totally refuse to accept of ourselves and therefore immediately project outside of us.
 If we remember what we really are – if we realize that the world does not exist and that absolutely everything, no matter what, never happened – we can finally forgive ourselves and therefore cannot anymore project our guilt onto others.
 With that, the other is at once forgiven, too.
 We always can only accept forgiveness for ourselves, because we are one mind and the so-called other is what we are.
 We can forgive everything precisely because it does not really exist.

 The world will instantly reflect our inner change.
 Externally the physical eye may not notice anything different but instead of aggression and hate we recognize in everything and everyone either an expression of love or – if it appears in the form of fear, hate or aggression – simply a call for love.
 We will interpret everything in terms of love instead of hate because that is what we now project.
-The world is still not more than a thought and we only see what we think, down to the deepest level.
+The world is still not more than a thought and we see only what we think, down to the deepest level.